ishaan-arora-1/education-website/README.md

 ### Code Style

-- Follow PEP 8 guidelines for Python code
+- Follow PEP 8 guidelines for Python code.
-- Use Black for code formatting
+- Use **Black** for code formatting.
-- Use isort for import sorting
+- Use **isort** for import sorting.
-- Follow Django's coding style guide
+- Follow Django's coding style guide.
-- Use ESLint for JavaScript code
+- Use **ESLint** for JavaScript code.

 ### Git Workflow

-1. Create a new branch for each feature/bugfix
+1. Create a new branch for each feature/bugfix.
-2. Follow conventional commits for commit messages
+2. Follow **conventional commits** for commit messages.
-3. Submit pull requests for review
+3. Submit **pull requests** for review.
-4. Ensure all tests pass before merging
+4. Ensure all **tests pass** before merging.

 ### Testing

-- Write unit tests for new features
+- Write unit tests for new features.
 - Run tests before committing:

   ```bash
   python manage.py test
   ```